Aggravated Assault and Deadly Conduct in Texas

 A person convicted of aggravated assault in Texas faces the following possible penalties:

-- Second degree felony – from 2 to 20 years in prison and a fine of up to $10,000
+- Second degree felony – from two to 20 years in prison and a fine of up to $10,000

 A person convicted of deadly misconduct in Texas faces the following possible penalties: